ResursBank/ResursBank.github.io/_exclude/legal-requirements.md

 ---

 # Legal requirements

-Created by Benny, last modified by Gert on 2019-05-07 When presenting a Resurs Bank payment method there are some legal requirements that should be adhered to:
+When presenting a Resurs Bank payment method there are some legal requirements that should be adhered to:
 1. The customer should be warned that a credit check might be done when